schalkventer/modernity/README.md

 ## Create your first page

-Mødernity is built on [11ty](https://www.11ty.io/) and uses [html-lit](https://lit-html.polymer-project.org/) for both client-side and static-html templating.
+Mødernity is built on [11ty](https://www.11ty.io/) and uses [lit-html](https://lit-html.polymer-project.org/) for both client-side and static-html templating.

+*html-lit*, initially created by the Google-backed team working on [Polymer](https://polymer-project.org/), was chosen because it is very easy to learn, while still being extremely expressive.
+It is currently one of the few well-known templating langauge that relies exclusively on plain JavaScript without any abstractions.

-Since our instance of 11ty is set to build our pages from the `src/pages` directory ad use plain JavaScript for templating we can create our homepage file at `src/page/index.11ty.js`.
+Since our instance of 11ty is set to build our pages from the `src/pages` directory and we can create a homepage file at `src/page/index.11ty.js`.

 In this file we can add the following: